RA4Z/Notes/Technologies/Programming Languages/Python/Paradigms/Multithreading.md

-In [[Python]], multithreading creates multiple threads within a single process, sharing the same memory space.
+In [[🐍Python]], multithreading creates multiple threads within a single process, sharing the same memory space.

 It cannot execute bytecode in true parallelism, they run concurrently via context switching, making threading ideal for [[I & O|I/O-bound tasks]] where the CPU spends time waiting